-Exceptions to making a Self Assessment Return Claim for the Remittance Basis
+Exceptions to making a Self Assessment tax return claim for the remittance basis

-Normally if you want to claim the remittance basis, you have to complete a Self Assessment return.
-There are two exceptions which are:
+Normally if you want to claim the remittance basis, you have to complete a Self Assessment tax return.
+There are two exceptions to this which you will need to consider.
+These are:

-- when your unremitted foreign income and/or gains are less than £2,000 see 5.6.1 - when you have been resident in the UK for fewer than seven of the previous nine years or are aged under 18 and you: - have no UK income or gains in the tax year, and - make no taxable remittances of foreign income and/or gains in the tax year.
+- when your unremitted foreign income and/or gains are less than £2,000 see 5.5.1 - when you have been resident in the UK for fewer than 7 of the previous 9 tax years or are aged under 18 and you: - have no foreign income or gains and no UK income or gains in the tax year (except taxed UK investment income of less than £100), and - make no taxable remittances of foreign income and/or gains in the tax year.

-If either of these cases applies, you will not lose your entitlement to UK personal allowances, reliefs to income tax or to the annual exempt amount for capital gains.
-You might have to complete a Self Assessment Return for another purpose but not to claim the remittance basis.
+If either of these cases applies, you will not lose your entitlement to UK personal allowances, reliefs to Income Tax or to the Annual Exempt Amount for capital gains.
+You might have to complete a Self Assessment tax return for a purpose other than claiming the remittance basis.
 You must complete any return you receive from HMRC.